jploskonka/jploskonka.github.io/content/post/continous_delivery_hugo_circleci.md

-To make things more interesting and pleasant to work with I decided to automate deployments so that every time I push some code to Github I get new version build and published automatically.
+To make things more interesting and pleasant to work with I decided to automate deployments so that every time I push some code to Github I get new version built and published automatically.

-As CI server I chose CircleCI and for keeping development and CI environments portable and as similar to each other as possible I'm gonna use Docker.
+As CI server I chose [CircleCI](https://circleci.com/) and for keeping development and CI environments portable and as similar to each other as possible I'm gonna use Docker.
 This way I won't even need to install Hugo locally :D

 ## tl;dr
 Checkout source code for this blog